-- DW expr Define a word to have the value of the expression expr.
-This directive also will accept a list of expr or one or more quoted strings, any of which will result in a series of defined word values. - DS expr Define a space of as many 0 values as the value of the expression expr. - lab EQU expr Equate the value of the label lab to the value of the expression expr.
-Any change in the equated value from the value given in the previous pass will cause an additional pass. - lab SET expr Set the value of the label lab to the value of the expression expr.
-Unlike EQU, changes in the set value will not cause an additional pass. - IF expr Conditional assembly support; only generate code for the following assembly source if expression expr is not equal to 0.
+- .space expr Define a space of as many 0-valued words as the value of the expression expr. - lab .equate expr Equate the value of the label lab to the value of the expression expr.
+Any change in the equated value from the value given in the previous pass will cause an additional pass. - lab .set expr Set the value of the label lab to the value of the expression expr.
+Unlike .equate, changes in the set value will not cause an additional pass.
+As a convenience, assignment operators, such as =, also may be used like .set. - .if expr Conditional assembly support; only generate code for the following assembly source if expression expr is not equal to 0.
 It is useful to note that an as yet undefined symbol always has the value 0.
-Conditionals may be nested arbitrarily. - ELSE Conditional assembly support; only generate code for the following assembly source if generation was enabled until the most recent open IF.
-Multiple ELSE can be applied within a single open IF to flip the condition repeatedly. - END Conditional assembly support; close the most recent open IF.
+Conditionals may be nested arbitrarily. - .ifref name Conditional assembly support; only generate code for the following assembly source if name has been referenced.
+The tricky part here is that name is not considered to be referenced by appearing in .ifref nor are apparent references to name counted if they occur within code that is conditionally disabled by .if or .ifref.
+In other words, .ifref makes it easy to conditionally assemble library code defining name if and only if name is referenced and AIK even deals with rather nasty cases requiring multiple passes (i.e., those reference cycles that would require you to list a library multiple times on a conventional linker's command line).
+The happy result is that using .ifref ensures your program contains only the code and data it actually might use, which is really important for the type of systems AIK was designed to target; every library routine and data structure should be wrapped inside .ifref. - .else Conditional assembly support; only generate code for the following assembly source if generation was enabled until the most recent open .if.
+Multiple .else can be applied within a single open .if to flip the condition repeatedly. - .end Conditional assembly support; close the most recent open .if or .ifref. - .align expr Insert 0-valued words until the current location counter is a multiple of the value of expression expr.
+This is a very close cousin to .space, and could be implemented using an appropriate expression with .space, but this use is common enough to justify having a separate operation.

 Currently, there is no way for the user to change the names or functionality of these operations.
-However, it is trivial to construct your own specification of an operation like DW.
+However, it is trivial to construct your own specification of an operation like .word.